grug-lang/grug/README.md

 # grug · [![](https://dcbadge.limes.pink/api/server/https://discord.com/invite/ufeJ6MBXJG)](https://discord.com/invite/ufeJ6MBXJG)

 grug is a modding language with one job: make your mods immortal.
-Mods written today aim to still run on whatever software embeds them in 100 years.
+Mods written today aim to still run in whatever engine embeds them, 100 years from now.
 A Minecraft mod written in grug aims to run in any version of the game, from Beta 1.7.3 (2011) to the latest version, with no manual changes to its source code whatsoever.

 grug achieves this with a minimal, strongly-typed language, a small [LALR(1) grammar](https://github.com/grug-lang/grug-tests/blob/main/grug_grammar.lark), and no standard library.
-Mods compile to a lossless, whitespaceless JSON AST, enabling automatic upgrading, downgrading, and cross-language transpilation.
-From there, mods compile to [grug IR](https://github.com/grug-lang/grug-ir).
+Mods compile to a lossless, whitespaceless JSON AST, which enables automatic upgrading, downgrading, and cross-language transpilation.
+From that AST, mods compile to [grug IR](https://github.com/grug-lang/grug-ir).
 Host functions compile to grug IR ahead of time too, which eliminates FFI overhead and makes them inlinable.

-A community-overridable `mod_api.json` patches missing functionality, swappable backends increase performance, and hot reloading speeds up iteration.
+`mod_api.json` declares the host function surface, and the community can override it to patch in functionality a given platform is missing.
+Backends are swappable, so games can pick whichever gives the best performance.
+Hot reloading of code and data speeds up iteration during development.

 grug is still undergoing heavy evolution, so expect breaking changes as the language and its implementations mature.